-- raycasts ("raycast queries") test a ray against a geometry object. - sweeps ("sweep queries") move one geometry object along a line t of intersection with another geometry object. - overlaps ("overlap queries") determine whether two geometry object - penetration depth computations ("minimal translational distance quality here to "MTD") test two overlapping geometry objects to find the distance can be separated by the minimum distance.
+- raycasts ("raycast queries") test a ray against a geometry object. - sweeps ("sweep queries") move one geometry object along a line t of intersection with another geometry object. - overlaps ("overlap queries") determine whether two geometry objections - penetration depth computations ("minimal translational distance qu here to "MTD") test two overlapping geometry objects to find the dir they can be separated by the minimum distance.

-In addition, PhysX provides helpers to compute the AABB of a geometry object.
+In addition, PhysX provides helpers to compute the AABB of a geom compute the distance between a point and a geometry object.